Pull to refresh

 Overview

-The story is now shifting from “can it work?” to “how big can it get?”
-Beyond competing with Sotyktu and Otezla in skin, Bloomberg-reported analyst models are explicitly tying peak potential to expansion into larger immune indications like inflammatory bowel disease, while Nimbus’s CEO highlighted how AI sped candidate identification—making upcoming full-data disclosures and FY2026 regulatory submissions the next credibility tests for both the molecule and the AI-enabled origin story.
+The story is now shifting from "can it work?" to "how big can it get?"
+Beyond competing with Sotyktu and Otezla in skin, Bloomberg-reported analyst models explicitly tie peak potential to expansion into larger immune indications like inflammatory bowel disease, while Nimbus's CEO highlighted how AI sped candidate identification.
+Upcoming full-data disclosures and FY2026 regulatory submissions are the next credibility tests for both the molecule and the AI-enabled origin story.

 Key Indicators